-Balance It Canine Plus can be heated one time and only one time to a food safe temperature of 165 degrees For 74 degrees C and be used instead of Balance It Canine which cannot be heated.
+Balance It Canine Plus can be heated one time and only one time to a food safe temperature of 165 degrees F or 74 degrees C and be used instead of Balance It Anine which cannot be heated.
 Using Canine Plus makes batch cooking easier as it can be added after cooking a batch and mixed in well right before refrigerating or freezing.
 Then you can apply heat one time when thawing a meal sized portion.
-The equivalent dose is 4 5/8 teaspoons (the gram amount is the same as the gram amount for Balance It Canine Plus is used instead of Balance
+The equivalent dose is 4 3 / 4 teaspoons (the gram amount is the same as the gram amount for Balance It Canine) when Balance It Canine Plus is used instead of Balance It Canine.

 Please read ALL the important & useful information below.
-If you have any questions, please contact Balance It or your veterinarian or board-certified veterinary nutritionist if the recipe was created by them.
+If you have any questions, please contact Balance It \ or your veterinarian or board-certified veterinary nutritionist\ if the recipe was created by them.